Heres' the Secret

 It for most penetration tests these are the main stages that will take place in order, each stages has a higher level of access and control over the system.

-- Information Gathering: This is using non intrusive techniques to gather as much information as you can on the target network.
-Such as crawling the internet webpages, using whois lookups, looking at company adverts and news.
+techniques to gather as much information as you can on the target network.
+Such

-This is a more technical approach to gaining more information on the system, here you will map all live hosts on the network and on the server.
+- Network Mapping: This is a more technical approach to gaining more information on the system, here you will map all live hosts on the network and on the server.
 Scan the ports and services.
 Identify the operating systems, identify firewalls, switches and routers, fingerprint services and map out what is available publically over the internet and what services are interal only.

 - Vulnerability Identification: This is where we will identify vulnerable services and systems.
 We will do this by using the service banners we attained in the previous phase.
 We will also perform vulnerability scans for known vulnerabilities and check for false positives.
 Once we discover vulnerabilities we enumerate these further and estimate the impact and privellages gained from the vulnerability.
 From here we can plan our attack path and scenario.